PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 To get the tools to run successfully you will need to install the following libraries:

-### GMail API
+### GMail API and oauth2client

-- pip install --upgrade google-api-python-client
+- pip install --upgrade google-api-python-client oauth2client

 ### PIL ImageTk